-This study included three focus groups with 19 adults with type 2 diabetes and two focus groups with 26 healthcare providers involved in diabetes care; diabetes nurses, family physicians, diabetes physicians, social workers, quality of care and PROM experts (experts’ groups).

-To identify valuable aspects for people with diabetes, it was necessary to base on their voice.
-In addition, experts perceptions were taken into account as an auxiliary voice of what are important for people with diabetes.
-And to learn if the experts are in favor of PROMs for diabetes since their support is crucial for routine measurement.
+This study included three focus groups of 19 adults with Type 2 diabetes and two focus groups of 26 healthcare providers involved in diabetes care: diabetes nurses, family physicians, diabetes physicians, social workers, and quality of care and PROMs experts.
+To identify valuable aspects for people with diabetes, the study had to be based on their own voices.
+In addition, experts’ perceptions were included to provide more testimony about what is valuable for people with diabetes, and to learn whether experts are in favour of using PROMs for diabetes, since their support is crucial for routine measurement.

-To be included in the patient groups, people had to be 45-80 years old and with type 2 diabetes for at least six months.
-Eligibility for inclusion was based on clinical records, and purposive sampling (heterogeneous) aimed people with diverse demographics, diabetes duration, and diabetes-complications.
-Recruitment was from outpatient clinics of Hadassah Medical Center and primary clinics of the Meuhedet healthcare organisation (one of the four Israeli health maintenance organisations- HMO).
+To be included in the patient groups, individuals had to be between 45–80 years old and have had Type 2 diabetes for at least six months.
+Inclusion criteria were based on clinical records.
+Purposive sampling (heterogeneous) was utilized to recruit people with diverse demographics, diabetes duration, and diabetes complications.
+Participants were recruited from the outpatient clinics of Hadassah Medical Center and primary clinics of the Meuhedet healthcare organisation [one of Israel’s four health maintenance organisations (HMO)].

-Focus groups were conducted between May 2017 and March 2018.
-The groups took place in a private conference room in the hospital or the HMO, and each lasted for 90 minutes.
-All groups were led by the same researcher (N.A.) using a semi-structured topic guide.
-Participants with diabetes initially completed an anonymous short demographic questionnaire, then the discussion began, they were asked to describe their experiences of living with diabetes, opinions on diabetes care and how they identify a good quality of diabetes care.
-Experts’ groups began with brief introduction about PROMs, then experts were asked to describe experiences of diabetes care, what is value for people with diabetes to receive from diabetes care and what are their opinions regarding PROMs.
-Experts’ groups and two of the patients’ groups were run in Hebrew and one patients’ group in Arabic according to the native language of the participants.
-The interaction between participantes produced meaningful insights and there was a sense of motivation and openness to participat in the discussions.
-The discussions were recorded with participant’s consent and then were transcribed.
+Focus group sessions were conducted between May 2017 and March 2018, in a private conference room in the hospital or at the HMO, and each lasted for 90 minutes.
+All groups were led by the same researcher using a semi-structured topic guide.
+Prior to beginning the discussion, patient participants completed an anonymous short demographic questionnaire.
+The patients’ discussion began with asking participants to describe their experiences living with diabetes, opinions on diabetes care and how they identify good quality care.
+The experts’ groups began with a brief introduction about PROMs, followed by questions asking them to describe their experiences of diabetes care, perceptions of valuable aspects of diabetes care for patients and opinions regarding PROMs.
+The expert groups and two of the patient groups were conducted in Hebrew, with the third conducted in Arabic, the participants’ native language.
+Interactions between participants provided meaningful insights and there was a sense of motivation and openness among participants in the discussions.
+The discussions were recorded with participants’ consent and later transcribed.

-The data were analyzed (N.A.), using grounded theory16.
-Each transcript was read several times then was split into meaning units (unitizing).
-Meaning units belong to the same content were categorized to the same domain.
-Domains were labeled based on the natural language of the participants (in-vivo).
-The domains were re-examined (N.A.) and checked (S.R.), differences were discussed and resolved.
-In the fifth group, the raised domains were repetitive and no further data added substance to the analyses, i.e., data saturation has been reached.
-The study was approved by the Ethical committee (Helsinki) of Hadassah Medical Center and Meuhedet healthcare organisation.
+The data were analysed by the researcher who led the groups using grounded theory.16 Each transcript was read several times and then divided into meaningful units (unitizing).
+Meaningful units within the same topic were categorized into the same domain.
+Domains were labelled based on the natural language of the participants (in-vivo).
+Domains were then re-examined by the researcher who led the groups and checked by a second researcher.
+Differences were discussed and resolved.
+Analyses of the discussions of the fifth group resulted in repetitive domains; thus, it was concluded that no further data added substance to the analyses, i.e., data saturation had been reached.
+The study was approved by the Ethics Committee (Helsinki) of Hadassah Medical Center and the Meuhedet healthcare organisation.

 Results

-Participants with type 2 diabetes were 65.1 years old (range: 45.2-76.8 years), with diverse demographics (men:12 and women:7, Jews:14 and Arabs: 5, born in Israeli:12 and born abroad :7), from all religious groups, and all but three were married.
-Median diabetes duration was 14.5 years (range: 0.5-36 years) and 8 treated with insulin.
+Participants with Type 2 diabetes had a mean age of 65.1 years old (range: 45.2–76.8).
+Participants were diverse: 12 men, 7 women; 14 Jewish, 5 Arab; and 12 born in Israel and 7 born abroad.
+All religious groups were represented among Jewish and Arab participants, and all but three participants were married.
+The median time since diagnosis was 14.5 years (range: 0.5–36 years) and 8 participants were receiving insulin treatment.

-Valuable aspects in diabetes
+Valuable aspects for diabetes

-The analyses revealed four overarching aspects that valuable in diabetes: (1) challenges of living with diabetes, (2) mental health aspects, (3) self-management ability and (4) patient-clinician relationship.
-In the following sections, these four overarching domains and the domains that consisting them are described with accompanying exemplifying quotes.
+The analyses revealed four overarching aspects deemed valuable with diabetes: (1) challenges of living with diabetes, (2) mental health issues, (3) self-management abilities and (4) the patient-clinician relationship.
+The following describes and provides examples of these domains and their sub-domains.

 Challenges of living with diabetes